csiro-crop-informatics/repset/README.md

 nextflow run csiro-crop-informatics/biokanga-manuscript -profile slurm,singularity,singularitymodule
 ```

 Note that `singularitymodule` profile is used to ensure singularity is available on each execution node by loading an appropriate module.
 This may need to be adapted for your system.
+In addition Singularity must also be available on the node where you execute the pipeline.

 To run the pipeline on [AWS batch](https://aws.amazon.com/batch/), follow the [instructions above](#running-on-aws-batch) but drop the `--debug` flag.